 Your group will specialize in the overall state of the economy.
-Study the next three graphs that show the unemployment rate, real GDP, and the labor force participation rate for the United States from 2005 until the present.
+Study the next three graphs that show the unemployment rate and real GDP for the United States from 2005 until the present.
 You will focus on trying to answer the following question: